arfar/magic_finder/README.md

  * The `magic_finder` rust code, which does the "heavy lifting" of updating a database, searching through it for cards, and finding close names (kind of)
  * The supporting scripts which use [`rofi`](https://github.com/davatorium/rofi)

-`magic_finder` can be used without the rofi parts if you wanted a command for loading showing basic mtg card info from the CLI.
+`magic_finder` can be used without the rofi parts if you wanted a command for showing basic mtg card info from the CLI.

 The `rofi` part is so that I can quickly and easily get the card info I want.
 Basically just adds a very simple and easy GUI to the `magic_finder` part.
 I've written 2 wrapper scripts to enable this.